ali-sattari/ali-sattari.github.io/content/posts/when-to-alert-on-what.md

 Just when you thought you were at the peak of the alerting hierarchy, yet another one hits you!
 You often don't want to let the budget burn through to take action; you want to get alerted if it is burning too fast but also recover the alert state quickly once the burning stops.
 This is where multi-window, multi-burn-rate alerting against the rate of error budget burn comes into the picture.
 It is described in good detail [here](https://sre.google/workbook/alerting-on-slos/#6-multiwindow-multi-burn-rate-alerts), so I won't go through the whys and hows here.

-This level of alerting makes sense for a service that is mature enough feature-wise, has its architecture fit for SLO and receives a high volume of traffic around the clock.
+This level of alerting makes sense for a service that is mature enough feature-wise, has its architecture fit for SLO[^7] and receives a high volume of traffic around the clock.
 It also requires good knowledge of alerting and an SRE mindset within the team to create and maintain such alerts (yes, the expressions can get... ugly).
 This is, if the previous criteria match, the height of alerting for a service, in my opinion.
 It has the least amount of noise, is often pretty actionable, and doesn't hide away re-occurring issues.

+[^1]: Nothing against them, they can be pretty useful when utilized correctly: https://martinfowler.com/bliki/MaturityModel.html
+[^2]: Can be tricky to reason about though: https://www.brendangregg.com/blog/2017-08-08/linux-load-averages.html
+[^3]: I spent 5 minutes looking for a good source to explain this without all the VC bullshit, but didn't succeed, Google it yourself and pick one that suits you!
+[^4]: More on that in Google's SRE book: https://sre.google/sre-book/embracing-risk/#id-na2u1S2SKi1-marker
+[^5]: The more 9s the more redundancy, right?
+[^6]: Good intro if you are not familar with pet vs cattle analogy: https://cloudscaling.com/blog/cloud-computing/the-history-of-pets-vs-cattle/#understanding-pets-and-cattle
+[^7]: In Prometheus world it would be something like `sum by(path) (http_server_requests_total{app="my-shiny-app", method="post"})`